qwinkler/katacoda-scenarios/swarm-to-kubernetes-migration/step1.md

 Or this note:
 > error: no configuration has been provided, try setting KUBERNETES_MASTER environment variable

 Just wait for a while.
-The Kubernetes cluster need some time in order to spin up.
+The Minikube need some time in order to spin up.

 The very important thing to remember: you always communicate with Kubernetes via REST API.
 So, you can (and probably you will) interact with the Kubernetes cluster **from your local machine**.
 There is no need to login to master nodes (as it was in the Docker Swarm).